 Example: a user sees an Instagram ad, visits the site, leaves, searches the brand on Google two days later, clicks a Search ad and purchases.
 Meta may report contribution because it created the initial touch.
 Google may report the final click.
 Both views can be useful inside each platform, but adding them together can overstate reality.

-- Define the source of truth: ecommerce backend, CRM, booking system or finance data.
+- Define the business ledger: ecommerce backend, CRM, booking system and finance data.

-- Reconcile platform reports with GA4 and cross-channel reporting.
+- Reconcile platform views with GA4, CRM and finance reporting.

 When to run both channels